What attracted you to this internship?

-What gave you the edge in landing this internship?
+What gave you an edge in landing this internship?

 Describe your daily duties.

-Did any courses and/or professors help you prepare for this internship?
+Have any courses and/or professors helped you prepare for this internship?
 Which ones?

-What did you learn by the end of your experience?
+What do you hope to learn by the end of your experience?

 What was your favorite part or perk of the internship?

-What did you learn from city where the internship was located?
+What did you learn from living in the city where the internship was located?

-What key takeaways/skills are you bringing back to W&L?
+What key takeaways/skills will you bring back to W&L?

 What advice would you give to students interested in a position like this?